oxfordcontrol/Clarabel.rs/README.md

 Settings must have FloatT as a bound so that Builder will work.
 But then I must impose the same trait bound and everyhing that includes Settings as a field (and so on, recursively down).
 This is a problem specifically with the KKTSolver that takes a copied Settings as an argument, which means that things like the QDLDL solver and associated sctructures are also getting this trait bound.

 Maybe the Settings in the KKTSolver should be a borrow with a lifetime, but I don't know how to implement this.

+The Ruiz equilibration is a method implemented in DefaultProblemData.
+Maybe it should be associated with the DefaultEquilibration type instead.

 Julia compat updates:
 ---------------------